Carbon dioxide levels play an important role in climate change, because of how climate drivers and the greenhouse gas effect works.

 In this guide, we look at the history of Earth’s carbon dioxide levels, recent CO2 concentration levels, and what the significance of each might be.

 Summary – Earth’s Carbon Dioxide Levels Throughout History, & How Fast They Are Currently Increasing

-- The last time CO2 levels are estimated to have been this high is anywhere from 3 to 20 million years ago
+The last time CO2 levels are estimated to have been this high (according to various reports) is anywhere from 3 to 20 million years ago

-- In recent times, CO2 levels have been rising quickly – roughly at a rate of 2ppm annually.
+In recent times (over the last 50 to 100 years), CO2 levels have been rising quickly – roughly at a rate of 2ppm annually.

-- With all the available data, evidence and studies, and taking into account what is thought to have caused a change in the climate in the past, there is a current scientific consensus that human CO2 and greenhouse gas emissions from the burning fossil fuels is the primary cause/driver behind the recent Earth warming trend on a long term scale
+With all the available data, evidence and studies, and taking into account what is thought to have caused a change in the climate in the past, there is a current scientific consensus that human CO2 and greenhouse gas emissions from the burning fossil fuels is the primary cause/driver behind the recent Earth warming trend (i.e. the last century or so)

 What Are CO2 Levels Right Now?